Visperi/GlasnostBot/README.md

 one-way connection from Telegram announcements to Discord announcements for Oulun Tietoteekkarit ry (University of Oulu CSE student guild).

+Simply put the bot listens to a Telegram channel, and after a new message sends it to all configured Discord channels in a Discord compatible format.
+In addition to new messages, edits, replies and forwards are fully supported.
-New messages, edits, replies and forwards are all supported from one Telegram channel/group/chat to an arbitrary amount of Discord channels.
-Only attachments are yet to be supported.
+Only attachments and other non-text media are yet to be supported.

 The telegram library used in this bot is also made by me and has its own repository [telegram.py](https://github.com/Visperi/telegram.py).